Otter-ling/Articulatory-Organs-movement-plz-note-that-this-was-created-by-vibe-coding-/README.md

 # Articulatory-Organs-movement-plz-note-that-this-was-created-by-vibe-coding-
 Created to visually simulate the movements of the articulatory organs.
-In order to use it, plz download
+In order to use this app, plz download raw file and open it on whatever browser you use.

 ## Technologies Used